 Originally published on my other website http://www.sensenya.org

 Plant Dieta is the soul of Amazonian curanderismo, and without a doubt, one of the most invaluable yet rigorous practices transmitted to us during our time in the jungle.
-How the practice is undertaken varies with each curandero or tribal group.
-What we discuss here is based on what we learned during our 4-year apprenticeship within the Shipibo tradition of curanderismo and also from our own direct experience and understanding.
+How the practice is undertaken varies with each lineage.
+What we discuss here is based on what we learned during our 4-year apprenticeship within the Shipibo tradition of curanderismo, in the Mahua-Lopez lineage and also from our own direct experience and understanding.
 In our practice, we keep to what we feel are the essential tenets of the tradition while also evolving, integrating and transforming parts of it to meet our needs and the current cultural context in which we find ourselves.

 What is a Dieta?

-In traditional curanderismo, it is not the person doing the ‘doctoring’, it is the elementals of nature, the ancestors, deities, and the Mystery itself- all done in communion with the patient.
-While the curandero may have extensive knowledge in making herbal medicines and skill in other healing practices, it is their ability to enter into altered states of consciousness and to channel these elemental forces of nature that then guides their practice and lends whatever healing modalities they are using their potency.
+In traditional curanderismo, it is not only the person doing the ‘doctoring’, it is their partnership with the elemental forces of nature, the ancestors, deities, and the Mystery itself, in a dance with the healing intelligence of the patient.
+While the curandero may have extensive knowledge in making herbal medicines and skill in other healing practices, it is their ability to enter into altered states of consciousness and to partner with these elemental forces that then guides their practice and lends whatever healing modalities they are using their potency.
 No matter what form of Amazonian curanderismo we speak of, the practice of dieta is where these subtle spiritual working relationships are formed, the energetic sacred vocabulary/ library is built, the skill in channeling is honed, icaros received, wisdom gained, intuition strengthened, sensitivity increased and healing power attained.
 This is the backbone of the whole tradition.

 “The plants sing and speak to you if you listen to them with respect, and they allow you to see by way of visions and dreams.”
 In the Amazonian societies under study, we observed that during the traditional medicine apprenticeship, the initiates dedicate a fundamental part of the process to developing the capacity to “see”, establishing contact with the spirit world.
 This capacity to see is an aspect of extreme importance in shamanic traditions.
 Thus, it is not surprising that apprentices invest considerable time, resources, and effort in developing it.
 In the Peruvian east-central Amazon region the most important way to acquire this capacity is through shamanic diets.” -Elsevier (Journal of Ethno-Pharmacology)